 Understand the Tools

-ThreeWill brings a suite of utilities that we have built through the years that provides a way for you to migrate from Jive to SharePoint / Office 365 successfully.
+ThreeWill brings a suite of utilities that we have built through the years that provides a way for you to migrate from Jive to SharePoint / Microsoft 365 successfully.
 We created it so you don’t have to lose the years of corporate knowledge locked up inside of your Jive communities.

 The best way to learn about these tools is to watch a walkthrough.
 Click the images below to watch a walkthrough of the utilities if you want to learn more about them.